-He did not object to going there.
-It's just that he just very much wanted his people to express their desire that he go, and by the way had anyone seen them around?
+Crazy Horse did not object to going there.
+It's just that he very much wanted his people to express their desire that he go, and by the way had anyone seen them around?
 Where were they?
 And where were the Officers in charge?

 No one was talking.
 At least not to him.

 By this time, the Oglala tribes had amputated into four separate factions:

 The jealous Red Cloud and his Bad Faces, who now saw Crazy Horse as a political threat and public nuisance.
 No-Water's gang, who, on behalf of NoWater, hated Crazy Horse.
 The Cutoffs, a solitary band functioning apart from the rest.